 About the project

-Mapping American Social Movements is directed by Professor James N. Gregory and supported by a Digital Humanities grant from the Walter J. Simpson Center for the Humanities, a Washington State Labor Research grant from the Harry Bridges Center for Labor Studies, and the History Department Hanauer Fund, all at the University of Washington.
+Mapping American Social Movements is directed by Professor James N. Gregory and supported by Digital Humanities grants from the Walter J. Simpson Center for the Humanities, a Washington State Labor Research grant from the Harry Bridges Center for Labor Studies, and the History Department Hanauer Fund, all at the University of Washington.
+The IWW History Project and Upton Sinclair's End Poverty in California Campaign and America's Great Migrations are part of the the Mapping American Social Movements project

 Please note: this is a work in progress.
 We add data and visualizations each month and correct errors.
 And we need help locating data or sources that will enable us to plot the geography of other social movements.
-Current visualizations are hosted by Tableau Public and Google maps, but we anticipate using additional systems in the future.
+Current visualizations are hosted by Tableau Public and Google maps.

-This digital project is assembling and sharing data and publishing visualizations about dozens of social movements that have influenced American life and politics during the 20th century, including radical movements, civil rights movements, labor movements, women's movements, and more.
+This digital project is assembling data and publishing visualizations about dozens of social movements that have influenced American life and politics during the 20th century, including radical movements, civil rights movements, labor movements, women's movements, and more.
 The data come from many sources.
 We develop some from printed and archival sources, but contributions are critical.
 Scholars are contributing datasets that were previously used in books and articles.
 We are also repurposing data that have been archived with ICPSR and other venues.
 Please contact us if you have ideas or data to share.

 Other contributors include:

 Three free-standing websites are part of the Mapping American Social Movements project:

-Mapping American Social Movements joins the collection of Pacific Northwest Labor and Civil Rights Projects based at the University of Washington under the direction of Professor James Gregory.
+Mapping American Social Movements joins the Labor and Civil Rights Consortium Projects based at the University of Washington under the direction of Professor James Gregory.

 News and blog articles about the Project